kalliste/seL4-c89/PLAN.md

 ### 4. Update Build Script and Ancillary Targets
 - Replace the `tools/cpp_gen.sh ... > kernel_all.c` pipeline with commands that synchronize (or regenerate) the wrapper files.
 Because wrappers simply `#include` the upstream sources, we likely only need to ensure the directory hierarchy exists; no per-build regeneration is required.
 - Modify the subsequent compile step to emit individual object files for each wrapper instead of `kernel_all.c`.
 Keep the ordering consistent with the original list to minimize risk of hidden dependencies.
-- Audit other references to `kernel_all.c` within `replay_preconfigured_build.sh` (e.g., the compilation of `kernel_all_copy.c`) and adjust them to point to the new object list or remove obsolete artifacts.
+- Audit other references to `kernel_all.c` within `preconfigured/replay_preconfigured_build.sh` (e.g., the compilation of `kernel_all_copy.c`) and adjust them to point to the new object list or remove obsolete artifacts.
 - Confirm that `cmake`/`ninja` artifacts inside `preconfigured/X64_verified/` do not expect the monolithic file; update or recreate stubs if needed.

 #### Step 4 progress (2025-09-24)
-- Declared a `KERNEL_SOURCES` array in `replay_preconfigured_build.sh` that preserves the original 77-item ordering from the `cpp_gen.sh` invocation, letting both the wrapper generator and the build script share a single source of truth.
+- Declared a `KERNEL_SOURCES` array in `preconfigured/replay_preconfigured_build.sh` that preserves the original 77-item ordering from the `cpp_gen.sh` invocation, letting both the wrapper generator and the build script share a single source of truth.
 - Replaced the `cpp_gen.sh` pipeline with an explicit call to `tools/generate_kernel_wrappers.py`, followed by a Bash loop that compiles each `_wrapper.c` translation unit into its own object (creating subdirectories on demand) while collecting the resulting object paths for linking.
 - Updated the final link step to consume the accumulated wrapper objects instead of the legacy `kernel_all.c.obj`, keeping the existing assembler objects at the front of the link line to preserve behaviour.
 - Tweaked `tools/generate_kernel_wrappers.py` to parse the new array format so future wrapper regeneration keeps working without the deleted pipeline.